cayton10/cayton10/README.md

 - ⚡ Fun fact: ...
 -->

- 🌱 Starting as a full time Applications Developer with TC Energy, June 1!
+ 🌱Currently learning the tech stack at TCEnergy.
 Working with Java, Angular, Azure Devops, AWS, and MSSQLServer.

+ SO MUCH to learn about TypeScript.
+Thoroughly enjoying it when everything works 😂

  🔭 Recent graduate with BS in Computer Information Technology from Marshall University in Huntington, WV with dual emphasis in Computer Application Development and Web / Mobile Application Development.</br>